adrelanos/aeternity-wiki/Research-and-Theory.md

 Take for example an event that has a 90% probability.
 If on a market the current price signals a probability of 95% instead of 90%, it can still be very profitable in the long run for a trader to bet against such events, even if that trader believes that the event will likely happen given the 90% probability.
 This is very counter-intuitive, but it is easily explained by doing the math.

 If Alice makes 100 different bets against events that have a 90% probability, she will be right 10 times and wrong 90 times.
-But because the odds given for each event were 19 to 1 (0.95/0.05=19), Alice will still make a nice profit assuming all bets were made for the same amount of money.
+However, because the odds given for each event were 19 to 1 (0.95/0.05=19), Alice will still make a nice profit assuming all bets were made for the same amount of money.
 In this case, if every bet was a 1000AE bet, Alice will make a profit of  5000AE (10x950-90x50=5000).

 **b) They reveal information using the price mechanism.**

 Given that the participants in a prediction market are rewarded for being correct and punished for being wrong, they will try to be as accurate as possible and the prices will reflect that.
-In prediction markets prices can be understood as showing the probabilities of the outcome that is being traded.
+In prediction market's prices can be understood as showing the probabilities of the outcome that is being traded.

 An example here could be a miner who wants to plan his hardware purchases in advance and needs to know the probability of the total hash rate getting past a certain level in the following six months.
 In this case, instead of guessing or relying on his intuition, the miner can set up a prediction market that will give him very accurate probabilities.